Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 Our Favorite Things to Do in Istanbul with Kids

-One of our favorite places in Istanbul to explore and one of the biggest surprises of our visit is the Basilica Cistern (or Yerebatan Sarayı, meaning “sunken palace” in Turkish), which is the largest of hundreds of ancient cisterns beneath the city.
+One of our favorite places in Istanbul to explore—and one of the biggest surprises of our visit—was the Basilica Cistern (or Yerebatan Sarayı, meaning “sunken palace” in Turkish), which is the largest of hundreds of ancient cisterns beneath the city.

-All that history aside, the Basilica Cistern is one crazy place to explore, complete with giant upside-down Medusa head, resident goldfish, and much more, making it one of our favorite things to do in Istanbul with kids.
+All that history aside, the Basilica Cistern is one crazy place to explore, complete with giant upside-down Medusa head, resident koi fish, and much more, making it one of our favorite things to do in Istanbul with kids.

 Taksim-Tunel Nostalgia Tramway was the first heritage tram line to re-open in 1990.
 The line operates pre-1966 trams on the European side along Istiklal Caddesi between Taksim and Tunel.